 These consolidated financial statements are presented in Australian dollars, which is the functional currency of the Parent Entity.
-Burnet Institute is of a kind referred to in ASIC Corporations (Rounding in Financial/Director's Reports) Instrument 2016/191 dated 24 March 2016 and in accordance with that Class Order, all financial information presented in Australian dollars has been rounded to the nearest thousand unless otherwise stated.
+All financial information presented in Australian dollars has been rounded to the nearest thousand unless otherwise stated.

 (iv) Use of estimates and judgements